K-12 Schools and Childcare Facilities

 With or without symptoms, getting testing after being exposed to someone with COVID-19 could help reduce further spread of the virus.
-If you're notified your child was identified as a close contact of someone with COVID-19, consider having them tested.
-You can use one of the free community testing sites or ask your school nurse or administrator about a free testing option Public Health has made available for students and staff who were exposed at school.
+If you're notified your child was identified as a close contact of someone with COVID-19, consider having them tested (see below for when is the best timing for having your child tested).
+You can use one of the free community testing sites, your child’s normal healthcare provider, or ask your school nurse or administrator about a free testing option Public Health has made available for students and staff who were exposed at school.

 If your child tests positive, you'll receive guidance on how to separate them from others in the house to prevent spread to others.
 It can be helpful to identify this before the quarantine period is over, especially if there are siblings who also attend school or any high-risk individuals in the home.
 Be sure to report positive test results to your school nurse so that they can follow-up with you and provide additional guidance.
 Testing labs will report positive test results to Public Health.